NLnetLabs/routinator/source/daemon.rst

 :command:`/api/v1/validity/as-number/prefix`
-     Returns a JSON object describing whether the route announcement given by its origin AS number and address prefix is RPKI valid, invalid, or not found.
+     Returns a JSON object describing whether the route announcement given by its origin AS Number and address prefix is RPKI valid, invalid, or not found.
 A complete list of VRPs that caused the result is included.

 :command:`/validity?asn=as-number&prefix=prefix`